JVMartin/angel-core/README.md

 },
 ```

+Then, go ahead and issue a `composer update`.

-After installing the dependencies, add the following to your Service Providers in `app/config/app.php`:
+After the dependency has been loaded, add the following to your Service Providers in `app/config/app.php`:
 ```
 'Angel\Core\CoreServiceProvider'
 ```